Sunday, November 17, 2024

 And while we are at it, what are people thinking voting for a Republican-controlled Senate, giving Trump the power to stack the federal judiciary with more far-right judges, and a House with another Republican majority after it spent the past two years wasting tax payer money on pointless "investigations."
 It is just so, well, stupid.

-As much as people think Latin culture is “macho,” Mexico at least beat the U.S. to the punch and elected their first female president, and given how much Trump feels contempt for any female world leader who dares to speak to him as if they are “equals,” we can surmise that a majority of voters in this country feel the same way.
+As much as people think Latin culture is “macho,” Mexico at least beat the U.S. to the punch and elected its first female president, and given how much Trump feels contempt for any female world leader who dares to speak to him as if they are “equals,” we can surmise that a majority of voters in this country feel the same way.
 I mean, why not if the fact of Trump's incomprehensible election bears it out?

 Perhaps some voters do not believe that Harris “earned” the presumptive nomination, and there should have been some mini-primary, followed by a vote at the Democratic convention after a debate had taken place for delegates to decide who they preferred.
 It is interesting to note that polls had shown that voters preferred “any” Democratic candidate over Trump other than Biden—and apparently Harris as well.